Last updated 4th June, 2025

 Let's get locked in for more information!

-Yale locks are common in the UK as they are relatively cheap, easy to use and offer reasonable security for the price.
+Yale locks are common in the UK as they are relatively cheap by comparison, easy to use and offer reasonable security for the price.

 However, around half of all new homeowners don’t even bother to change their locks after they move in!
 Yale locks are handy because they are self-locking, so when you leave the house, you just close your door, and the house is secure.